raphaelbadawi/filliere-tt/README.md

 Utility functions are in the utils folders, reusable components in the components folder, pages in the app folder and external services in the services folder.

 Look at the [Strapi user documentation](https://docs.strapi.io/user-docs/intro) to make API calls to the backend.
-You can refer to the API schema definitions in JSON format /backend/src/api folder
+You can refer to the API schema definitions in JSON format in the /back/src/api folder

 # Backend